-A twenty-minute overcrowded tempo ride away from Kumta Railway station, life in Kujahalli goes on unaffected.
-The people of the remote village in Uttara Kannada district in coastal Karnataka have undergone a silent transformation in their way of life over the last two decades.
-This reporter finds himself in the tempo in search of the last of the Kujahalli potters – the Gunugar family.
+A twenty-minute tempo ride away from Kumta Railway station, life in Kujahalli goes on oblivious to the din of noise made by the waves at the beach.
+The village, named after the favourite occupation of its inhabitants – pottery – has undergone a silent transformation in the last twenty years.
+This reporter finds himself in the tempo in search of the last remaining potters in the village, the Gunugars.

-The narrow pot-hole filled roads lead to the Kujahalli Hiriya Prathamika Shaale (Higher Primary School) at which point the driver signals to us that we should get off the tempo here.
-“You can try asking here,” he says as I step out from the tempo, before speeding off in a hurry.
+The tempo navigates narrow pot-hole filled roads on its way to Kujahalli’s Hiriya Prathamika Shaale (Higher Primary School).
+Upon reaching the school, the driver signals to me that I should get off the tempo here.
+“You can try asking here,” he says before speeding off in a hurry.

-I enter the school, to the bemusement of the children playing in the playground, walking past fourth standard girls engrossed in a game of kho-kho before entering the first classroom I come across in the main building of the school.
-My unexpected appearance silenced the classroom, which only moments earlier, was filled with a cacophony of noise.
-The English master, who was trying to teach pronouns, almost seemed grateful for my presence.
+I enter the school, to the bemusement of the children playing in the playground.
+I walk past a group of girls engrossed in a game of kho-kho before entering the first classroom I come across in the main building of the school.
+My appearance silenced the classroom, which only moments earlier, was filled with a cacophony of noise.
+The English teacher, who was trying to teach pronouns, almost seemed grateful for my presence.
 “I am looking for Gunugar.
 He is a potter in Kujahalli,” I announced, taking full advantage of the silence.

 At once, the English master switched from illustrative Kannada to broken English.
 “There are very few potters left here”, he said before turning to one of the students in the front row.
 “Ganapa, go to Section C and call Padmavati here”.
 Little Ganapa obeyed like a subedar taking orders and within moments, Padmavati was now in the classroom, looking as confused as the rest of the class.

 The English master continued unperturbed.
 “Who was the man who made the big Hanuman statue for the temple last year?
 Doesn’t he live near your house?”.
 Padmavati continued to look at the English master in confusion.
-I was about to step in and put her out of her misery when the English master’s words cut me off.
 “What are you looking at?
 I am asking about the potter.
 What was his name?”

 “Suresh Gunugar.
 He lives down the road from the Panchayat Office,” replied Padmavati, before the English master could sound off again.